-You can copy additional color files from the User Software DVD or the EX8002.
+You can copy additional color files from the User Software DVD.
 Many of the files are PostScript files that you can import and print using Command WorkStation.

 Windows Color Files folder CMYK Color Reference.ps: An 11-page, Letter-size PostScript file used for reference when defining CMYK colors in applications.